Aliases for TAAR1 Gene

 GeneCards Summary for TAAR1 Gene

 TAAR1 (Trace Amine Associated Receptor 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and trace-amine receptor activity.
-An important paralog of this gene is TAAR9.
+Diseases associated with TAAR1 include Multiple Personality Disorder and Hypoparathyroidism, Sensorineural Deafness, And Renal Disease.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and trace-amine receptor activity.
+An important paralog of this gene is TAAR2.